stat545ubc-2021/functions-marquenis/B1-folder/AssignmentB-1.md

 #'    observation, and each cell must contain a single value.
 #' @param x a column which contains different categorical treatments, and can be
 #'    characters or factors.
 These are the treatments groups the measured
 #'    variable will be divided into for analyses.
 The presence of NA values is
-#'    permitted, however they will be removed for analyses.
+#'    not permitted.
 #' @param y a column which contains the measured numeric variable.
 This is
 #'    dependent variable the summary statistics will be calculated from.
 The
 #'    presence of NA values is permitted, however they will be removed for analyses.